 In 2013, scientists at UC Berkley took the idea even further.
 They watched a small molecule undergo a chemical change.
 In this picture, each corner of the hexagons is an atom, and the glowing lines between them are the chemical bonds holding the atoms together.

 It’s astounding just how close our diagrams were to reality, considering they were created long before we could see atoms.
 But as we zoom in even closer to an individual atom, a strange thing starts to happen.
 The closer you get, the more the strange rules of Quantum Mechanics begin to take over.

 We know from our diagrams that there are clouds of electrons buzzing around an atom.
 But when we try to see the clouds using our microscopes, we inevitably interfere with it.
 If anything at all, including light and electrons, hits the electrons and changes the clouds.
 For this reason, many scientists believe that peering any closer at an atom is impossible.
 So once again we have to rely on diagrams to show us what an atom looks like up close.

 We can use our data to create what are known as ‘wave functions’, which is like a map of where the electrons in the cloud should be.
 When you put the wave function into special software, it will generate for you what an atom would look like if only we could see it.

 The results are astonishing.
 Atoms are far more varied and mathematically beautiful than what we could have imagined.
 The atom below is a hydrogen atom, with the red area being its nucleus, and the light blue area is its electron cloud.

 At this level, strange patterns in the electron cloud become prominent – and they are shaped not like individual particles like in the diagram, but as a series of buzzing clouds shaped into strange mathematical designs called ‘orbital shapes’.
 Below is a hydrogen atom showing off a bunch of different orbital shapes.

 Wikipedia, Hydrogen Density Plots

-This is the end of the line of what we can see… for now.
+For our microscopes this is the end of the line, for now.